MayeulC/bringup-zybo-z7-instructions/Readme.md

 * https://reference.digilentinc.com/reference/programmable-logic/zybo-z7/migration-guide
 * http://www.wiki.xilinx.com/Build+Kernel

+## A quick note on compilation
+You can safely skip this part if you are experienced with (cross-)compilation.

+During compilation, a few environment variables are kept in the terminal they were defined in (with the `export` keyword).
+Those export are necessary to compile the code for the right architecture.
+Hence, it probably is a good idea to perform all the steps in the same terminal window.

+The explanations here assume that you already have a cross-compilation toolchain on your computer.
+You might want to install the following candidates: `make`, `git`, and a cross-compiler such as `arm-none-eabi-gcc`.
+Consult your distribution's documentation for the right package names.

+In the following steps, we generally employ `-j 5`. `-jN` (the space can be ommited) tells make to use `N` parallel threads to perform the job, which should speed up things quite a bit.
+It is generally regarded as a good idea to put the number of CPU cores you have +1, so that they are fully used.
+Adjust as needed.

 ## Receipe for bring up
 As we received the boards late in the development process, and those were changed from zedboards to the current models, bringup was done as quickly as possible as the deadline was closing, in a "move fast and break things" fashion.